86

 Weekly Pool Maintenance Tips

-In order for pools to remain clean and clear, pools require weekly maintenance.
-When it comes to weekly pool maintenance, there are basically two options:
+In order for pools to remain clean and clear, they require weekly maintenance.
+When it comes to weekly pool care and maintenance, there are basically two options:

-- Hire us (or someone else) to maintain the pool for you.
+- Hire us (or someone else) to provide pool service and maintain the pool for you.

-- Maintain the pool yourself—or teach your kids to do it!
+- Maintain the pool care yourself—or teach your kids to do it!

-- I have always maintained my own pool, but a few years ago I decided to teach my teenaged sons to maintain it.
-It worked out great until they left home to attend college.
-As far as what age is recommended for maintaining a pool, it really depends on the complexity of the pool and also on the maturity of the youngster.
-With proper training and supervision, I feel that most teenagers can perform most of the tasks listed below.
-The exception is adding chemicals—that should really be left to adults, as it can be dangerous.
+- As far as what age is recommended for maintaining a pool, it really depends on the complexity of the pool and also on the maturity of the youngster.
+With proper training and supervision, most teenagers can perform most of the tasks listed below.
+The exception is adding chemicals – that should really be left to adults, as it can be dangerous if proper directions are not followed.

 If you are interested in maintaining the pool yourself, using a checklist if often helpful.
 Following is a checklist similar to what most area pool companies use in order to keep their pools maintained on a weekly basis.

 - Perform a water analysis.
-Following are the ranges that we recommend for this region in residential pools:
+Below are the ranges that we recommend for this region in residential pools:

 - Test the following weekly